Russia says U.S. plans to strike Damascus, pledges military response

 Damascus denies Western allegations that government forces have used chemical weapons.

-U.S. Ambassador to the United Nations Nikki Haley warned on Monday that Washington“remains prepared to act if we must,” if the U.N.
+U.S. Ambassador to the United Nations Nikki Haley warned on Monday that Washington “remains prepared to act if we must,” if the U.N.
 Security Council failed to act on Syria, as the Syrian army’s onslaught in eastern Ghouta continued unabated.

 Reporting by Andrew Osborn; Editing by Andrey Ostroukh